What is Kenpo Karate?

-Although there is no definitive litmus test for what "is" or "is not" Ed Parker's Kenpo, the basics, techniques, forms, sets, etc. on this site accurately represent the Ed Parker System of Kenpo as outlined in Mr. Parker's five volume book series Infinite Insights into Kenpo as well as his training manuals.
+Although there is no definitive litmus test for what "is" or "is not" Kenpo Karate, the basics, techniques, forms, sets, etc. on this site are based on the Kenpo Karate I learned under the direction and leadership of Ed Parker Sr.

 Kenpo is the system I teach.
 If, however, we were to examine my

 methods carefully, the system could very easily bear my name.

 Black Belt Magazine, July 1979